Mirmu/ParalogMatching.jl/README.md

 Gaussian model, by inverting the correlation matrix.

 The code is written in [Julia](http://julialang.org), and the functions are called from within Julia.
-However, a [command-line interface](@ref CLI) is also provided for those unfamiliar with the language.
+However, a command-line interface is also provided for those unfamiliar with the language (see the documentation).

 The current code was tested on Julia versions 0.4 and 0.5.